jassecurity/Google-Cybersecurity-Cert/Foundations-of-Cybersecurity/module-02.md

 ## What Stood Out to Me

-- **Humans are the weakest link.** Not those end-to-end encrypted chats on WhatsApp.
-It’s us, clicking weird links, downloading random videos, opening emails that scream “URGENT!”
+- **Humans are the weakest link.** It’s not the end-to-end encrypted WhatsApp chats we should worry about.
+It’s us clicking random links, downloading shady files.
-- **History repeats.** Most modern hacks are old tactics in new outfits.
 - **Tiny things = huge damage.** A single USB or unpatched software can cause millions in losses.

 ---

 ## My Honest Thoughts

-I used to scroll past news like “Your password was in a breach” alerts.
+I used to scroll past news like “Your password was in a breach”.
 Now I stop and think.
 I ask: *How did it happen?
 Could it have been prevented?*

 I’m just really curious now.